matigrzegor/cms-blog/README.md

 ## General Info

-This rails application works together with this javascript client: https://github.com/michalgrzegor/cms-blog.
+This rails application works together with this [javascript client](https://github.com/michalgrzegor/cms-blog).

 Blog posts management system is built from scratch.
 The editor is implemented using Quill as a WYSIWYG editor, and Delta as a format for communication (https://quilljs.com/).
 Image upload and storage is implemented using